phetdam/tcpl-revisited/README.rst

 The ``/path/to/googletest`` directory should have ``include``, ``lib``, and on Windows, ``bin``.
-It's recommended to just build Google Test as a static library using CMake, and on Windows, ``-Dgtest_force_shared_crt=1`` must be specified to force linking against the shared VC++ runtime.
-Please build Google Test in release mode, as for ease of dependency management, on Windows this project will use the release VC++ shared C runtime.
+It's recommended to just build Google Test as a static library using CMake, and on Windows, ``-Dgtest_force_shared_crt=1`` must be specified to force linking against the shared VC++ C runtime.
+Note that you should have both debug and release builds for Google Test, as by default, debug builds cause Google Test libraries to link against the debug VC++ C runtime, release builds cause linking against the release VC++ C runtime [#]_.

+ as for ease of dependency management, on Windows this project will use the release VC++ shared C runtime.

 For those who aren't aware that there are multiple ABI-incompatible C runtime